The Life Before Her Eyes: Reception

-The Life Before Her Eyes received a generally negative response; as of May 2019, Rotten Tomatoes reported that 23% of critics had given the film positive reviews, based on 94 reviews – with the consensus being the film is "Despite earnest performances, Life Before Her Eyes is a confusing, painfully overwrought melodrama."
-Metacritic reported the film had an average score of 32 out of 100, based on 15 reviews.
+On review aggregator website Rotten Tomatoes, The Life Before Her Eyes has a 24% approval rating based on 95 reviews, with an average rating of 3.9/10.
+The critics consensus reads: "Despite earnest performances, Life Before Her Eyes is a confusing, painfully overwrought melodrama."
+On Metacritic, the film has an average score of 38 out of 100, based on 25 reviews.